Everyone's going to see Avengers: Age of Ultron

 muffed the execution, we'd have to give Aaron Taylor-Johnson points for

-bravery with Nowhere Boy, director Sam Taylor-Wood's biopic
+Nowhere Boy, director Sam Taylor-Wood's biopic

 (filmed from a script by Matt Greenhalgh) about Lennon's turbulent